wesley-shi/slate/source/index.html.md

-taxonomy | The key of the taxonomy, this function is to be grouped under name | A name to identify the labeling function description | A description for the labeling function id | The id of a functional that this function is meant to replace (optional)
+taxonomy | The key of the taxonomy, this function is to be grouped under name | A name to identify the labeling function description | A description for the labeling function key | A unique key for this function.
+If a new function uses this key, it will replace the previous function

 ### URL Parameters